learn-co-curriculum/dsc-project-template/README.md

 ## Repository Contents

+Below is a list of the contents of this repository - instructions for using them are in the next section.

 - `README.md`: The README for this repo branch explaining it's contents - you're reading it now
-- `TEMPLATE_README.md`: An example of a README for your project
-  - This is a brief overview of your whole project
+- `TEMPLATE_README.md`: An example of a project README that provides a brief overview of your whole project
-- `dsc-phase1-project-template.ipynb`: A starter Jupyter Notebook
+- `dsc-phase1-project-template.ipynb`: A starter Jupyter Notebook with headings, code examples and guiding questions
-  - Inside the notebook, there is some text and guiding questions that you should answer in narrative form
-- `DS_Project_Presentation_Template.pdf`: A starter slide deck
-  - Here is an [online editable version](https://docs.google.com/presentation/d/1PaiH1bleXnhiPjTPsAXQSiAK0nkaRlseQIr_Yb-0mz0/copy) of the presentation
+- `DS_Project_Presentation_Template.pdf`: A starter slide deck presenting your project - here is an [editable version](https://docs.google.com/presentation/d/1PaiH1bleXnhiPjTPsAXQSiAK0nkaRlseQIr_Yb-0mz0/copy)
-- `data` folder:
+- `data` folder: A folder for the data you reference with your code
-  - Contains data referenced in Jupyter Notebook code cells
-- `images` folder:
-  - Contains images referenced in other files
+- `images` folder: A folder for the images you reference in your files
-- `.gitignore` file that tells git to not track certain files and folders
+- `.gitignore`: A hidden file that tells git to not track certain files and folders

-## Instructions
+## Instructions For Using This Repository

-### Forking This Repository
+### Fork This Repository

 **For a group project**, have only one team member do these steps: